EDC Las Vegas guide

 Build the exit while you still have energy

 Know the regroup rule, know the battery fallback, and know what happens if the group splits.
 EDC is much easier when the tired version of the plan is already acceptable instead of requiring everyone to perform well while exhausted.
+This is one of the biggest veteran differences: they do less sunrise negotiating because they already know what they are willing to do once the night is over.

 • Plan for the tired version of yourself.